-Do not enter the lobby area until participants have been checked in by a volunteer.
+Do not enter the lobby area until participants have shown TeamSnap HealthCheck results to team volunteer.

-A volunteer will take the participants straight into their rink.
+After check-in, hand sanitize.
+The HCSP (safety person) will take the participants into their rink or change rooms.
 Please follow the directional flow arrows and signage while maintaining 2m distance.

 An HCSP (safety person) will be designated inside the rink to help answer questions for players, direct traffic flow and attend emergencies.